-Product teams are born from an organization’s need to solve a problem or a make a process more efficient through technology.
-As an integral component of a digital transformation strategy, these team(s) work together to accomplish goals that require specific skillsets and processes.
-That being said, there are several schools of thought on the best way to structure the roles on a product team depending on your industry and the goals of your business.
+Product teams are often born from an organization’s need to solve a problem through technology.
+These teams require specialized skillsets and follow established processes to get work done.
+However, there are several schools of thought on the best way to structure the roles on a product team.

-The different roles on a product team
+The core roles on a product team

 Product designers are in charge of the creative process of building custom web and mobile applications.
 They speak into initial ideas and leverage UX knowledge to create beautiful digital products.
 Their design solutions take into account the needs of the users, strategic business goals, and technical feasibility.
-Their role may include building out design systems, creating prototypes, assisting with user research, and building out the information architecture of the product.
+Their work may include building out design systems, creating prototypes, assisting with user research, and building out the information architecture of the product.

 Developers work with the team to bring ideas to life with code.
 Their primary function is to plan, test, and develop an application that meets the client’s business needs.
 They must write code quickly to allow for early iteration while still maintaining a high level of quality.
 Developers are integral in evaluating technical feasibility and helping find solutions to new challenges as they arise.

-Business Analyst: These team members focus on understanding the business processes and business rules necessary to satisfy customer needs within complex organizations (ie: IT organizations, process improvement organizations, organizations that develop products for internal use, etc).
+These team members focus on understanding the business processes and business rules necessary to satisfy customer needs within complex organizations (ie: IT organizations, process improvement organizations, organizations that develop products for internal use, etc).

 Adjusting the team structure to remain agile

 Technology is changing all the time.
-That’s why it’s so important that you keep your product teams— and the roles within them — flexible.
+That’s why it’s important that you keep your product teams— and the roles within them — flexible.

 However, we came to realize that there was too much responsibility overlap between the product manager and the strategist on the team.
 We decided to pivot and build out a new line of services that would encompass the value a strategist provided.
 As we learn more about the needs of our clients, we continue to refine the messaging and vernacular surrounding this niche.

 In that same vein, you should consider whether the product teams you’ve set up are currently meeting the needs of your product.
-While test engineers aren’t always necessary in the planning phase, you definitely want them on the team once the heavy coding starts.
+While test engineers aren’t always necessary in the planning phase, you want them on the team once the heavy coding starts.
 If your focus has shifted to marketing rather than development, consider whether an in-house product marketing expert would be a good addition.